masmangan/jbehave-yourself/README.md

 https://objectcomputing.com/resources/publications/sett/june-2010-jbehave-yourself

 The original code is from 2010 and was no building anymore at this time (2019).
-Code and Maven dependencies were updated to allow building with a earlier dependency configuration.
+Code and Maven dependencies were updated to allow building with a more recent dependency configuration.

 In order to better understand the example, some [Score Bowling] knowledge is necessary.